messagegaurav/CPPReactNeo/README.md

 # CPPReactNeo
-journey into basics of integrating front end tech (Reactjs + nodejs) with CPP routines using rest api's or if something cool comes to mind
+journey into basics of integrating front end tech (Reactjs + nodejs) with CPP routines using rest api's or if something cool comes to mind.